 In addition, this is a list of explicit predictions as resulting from the plot:

-Evolution: The general evolution of flares' activity will follow that of the plotted curve, i.e. the activity will be rather low, spread out, and marked by two distinct ranges.
-More specifically it will increase until roughly the beginning of year 2023 and subsequently decrease until a cease in activity around mid-2025; a distinct second period of activity will follow the cease, following roughly the second part of the plotted curve.
+Evolution: The general evolution of flares' activity will follow the plotted curve, i.e. it will be rather low, spread out, and marked by two distinct ranges.
+More specifically it will increase until roughly the beginning of year 2023 and subsequently decrease until a cease around the end of 2025; a distinct second period of activity will follow the cease, following roughly the second part of the plotted curve.
 (It must be noted that this does not refer to the "double peaks" appearing in some cycles, e.g. C22.)

 Overall intensity: Comparable to that of C24.

-Duration: With the currently available data, the start of C26 is placed around 2032, making C25 roughly 12 years long.
-However, the distributions resulting from the model and the quantified predictions can be updated more precisely right after the start of C25.
+Duration: With the currently available data, the start of C26 is placed around the middle of 2031, making C25 roughly 11 years long.

 Comparison to historical sunspot minima: In terms of sunspots, C25 will be similar to the two historical "local minima", cycles 6 and 14 (this is the only prediction related to sunspots).